nodejs/node/doc/api/fs.md

 * `mode` {string|integer}
 * Returns: {Promise}

-Changes the permissions of a file then resolves the `Promise` with no arguments upon succces.
+Changes the permissions of a file then fulfills the `Promise` with no arguments upon succces.

 ### `fsPromises.chown(path, uid, gid)`